100 Australian Bucket-list Travel Experiences

 Swimming at Bondi Beach

-31/101With its broad arc of sand and carefree humanity stretching like a smile from the Icebergs Club swimming pool in the south to the northern headland known as Ben Buckler, Bondi is Australia’s – if not the world’s – most iconic beach.
+30/101With its broad arc of sand stretching like a smile from the Icebergs Club swimming pool in the south to the northern headland known as Ben Buckler, Bondi is Australia’s most iconic beach.
 We refer, of course, to the vivid carpet of beach towels holding tanned locals and pink-tinted tourists, the red and yellow flags that flutter at the water’s edge and the cloth-capped volunteer lifesavers who spring into action when swimmers get into strife.

 Shopping at Farm Gate Market